unswexplains/unswexplains.github.io/d4ae35314090/content.md

 Total                32
 ```

-There are two columns.
-In the first column we have the different values of the region variable.
-In the second column we have the frequency of each value.
+Notice that the table has two columns.
+In the first column are the different values of the region variable, and in the second column are the frequencies of each value.

 There are various ways we might sort the rows of a frequency table.
-In the table above, we've sorted them by frequency (from highest to lowest).
-It's common to sort the rows this way, by frequency, either from highest to lowest, or from lowest to highest.
+In the table above, we've sorted them by frequency, from highest to lowest.
+It's common to sort the rows by frequency in this way, either from highest to lowest, or from lowest to highest.
 This allows us to easily see the most frequent and least frequent values, which is often what we're interested in.
 We might also sort the rows by the values of the variable.
-That can be useful, especially if we're using the table to lookup the frequency of any given value - they're easiest to find when they're in order.
+This can be useful too, for instance if we're using the table to look up the frequency of any given value - the values are easiest to find when they're in order.

 # Visualising frequency tables

-As well as inspecting it, we often visualise the data in a frequency table too - this makes it more vivid.
+As well as inspecting a frequency table, we often visualise it too - this makes the data in the table more vivid.

 Here's a visualisation of the frequency table above, using bars: